rohan-sajeesh/ADS2001-Stock-Portfolio-Optimisation/README.md

 My contributions included:

-- Planning & structuring project implementaiton
-- Implementing mean-variance portfolio optimisation methods
-- Developing Maximum Sharpe ratio optimisation routines
+- Implementing and evaluating portfolio optimisation approaches, including mean-variance optimisation and Maximum Sharpe ratio optimisation
-- Analysing efficient frontiers and portfolio performance
+- Analysing portfolio performance, efficient frontiers, and risk-return trade-offs across different strategies
-- Comparing optimisation results against benchmark strategies
+- Applying statistical testing and performance analysis to compare optimisation approaches and interpret results
-- Contributing to model evaluation, final presentation & report
+- Contributing to the development of stakeholder recommendations based on model findings
+- Supporting the final report, presentation, and communication of results

 ---